About the Project

 Construction is not anticipated until 2016.

-The next two public meetings of the Broadway Citizens Task Force will be held in the same week:
+The next public meeting of the Broadway Citizens Task Force will be held:

 Latest Additions to this Project Web Site

 - The 9/26/13 Planning Update and Community Workshop meeting report (More info can be found on event web page)

 - 9/27/13 Open House for Area Property Owners and Business Owners Questions and Answers

 - View the Citizens Task Force's Toolkit materials and maps.

 - Learn about the plans for public participation for the project's Planning & Design phase.

 The total budget for the Broadway Road Widening from Euclid to Country Club is $71,347,000.
 Funding of the project will come from Regional Transportation Authority (approximately $42 million), Pima County Transportation Bonds (approximately $25 million), the City of Tucson (approximately $3 million), and regional funds from the Pima Association of Governments (approximately $1 million).